digego/extempore/README.md

 rather not do that, and are happy with some of the examples not working, then set `-DASSETS=OFF` instead.

-If you have problems, check out the platform-specific build notes in `BUILDING.md`.
+For more information, check out `BUILDING.md`.

 ## See Extempore in action